corsairmarks/assimilate_all_the_pops/mod/README.md

     * Consume the compatibility trigger from Civic: Organic Zealots
     * Remove old compatibility global flag
 * 2.0.1 Disallow "The Flesh is Weak" from being chosen multiple times
+* 2.1.0 Reuse code from Deassimilate Machines rather than duplicating it

 ## Source Code